Psykotikism/Mutant_Tanks/README.md

 14. Are there any developer/tester features available in the plugin?

-Yes, there are forwards, natives, stocks, target filters for each special infected, and admin commands that allow developers/testers to spawn each Super Tank and see their statuses.
+Yes, there are forwards, natives, stocks, target filters for each special infected, and an admin command that allows developers/testers to spawn and test each Super Tank.

 Forwards:
 ```